canonical/candid/docs/configuration.md

 credentials via https://login.live.com.
 When a user first logs in with this IDP they will be prompted to create a new identity.
 The new identity must have a unique username and will be in the domain "@azure".

+The `icon` is optional and specifies the location of an icon to display when presenting the identity-provider options to a user.
+It this is set to URL path then that path should be relative to the candid service's location.
+If this is not set a default icon for azure will be used.

 The `client-id` and `client-secret` parameters must be specified and are created by registering the candid instance as an application at